Search

 • In cooler weather, taking your child outside for a few minutes to breathe in the cool air may ease symptoms.
 You also can try taking your child for a drive with the car windows slightly lowered.

-Your child should drink plenty of fluids to prevent dehydration.
+Your child should drink plenty of liquids to prevent dehydration.
 If needed, give small amounts of liquid more often using a spoon or medicine dropper.
 Kids with croup also should get lots of rest.

 Some kids need a breathing treatment that can be given in the hospital or a steroid medicine to reduce swelling in the airway.
 Rarely, kids with croup might need to stay in a hospital until they're breathing better.